Photo of Darae Ko, MD, MSc, at the Hinda and Arthur Marcus Institute for Aging research, Boston, MA

 • Faculty

-Stroke prevention in AF has undergone a paradigm shift in the past decade.
+Stroke prevention in Atrial Fibrillation (AF) has undergone a paradigm shift in the past decade.
 Availability of direct oral anticoagulants has substantially reduced the risk of bleeding complications of anticoagulation therapy and left atrial appendage occlusion is now emerging as an alternative to anticoagulation for people at high bleeding risk.
 But these therapies have been under-studied and under-utilized in medically complex older adults with AF, who make up the majority of the AF population.
 With the factor XIa inhibitors being tested in phase 3 clinical trials, Dr. Ko aims to build a geriatric pharmacoepidemiology program to generate evidence, in a more timely manner, for high risk older populations with AF.

 I am a board-certified cardiologist and an early-career clinical investigator with a long-term goal to improve the health of patients with atrial fibrillation (AF) by generating high-quality evidence and changing health care systems and policy.